abdullahimtiazyousafzai/Assembly-Language-Simulator/README.md

 - OUT: Output the value in the ACC register.
 Format: `OUT`
 - STO: Store the data from the ACC register to the memory address.
 Format: `STO <address>`
 - ADD: Add the data from the memory address to the ACC register.
 Format: `ADD <address>`
-- SUB: Subtract the data from the memory address from the ACC register.
+- SUB: Subtract the data from the ACC register.
 Format: `SUB <address>`
 - MUL: Multiply the ACC register by the data from the memory address.
 Format: `MUL <address>`
 - INR: Increment the register specified by the AR register.
 Format: `INR`
 - INP: Load the value from the INPR register into the ACC register.
 Format: `INP`